eeb313-2019/THE-TIBBLERS/plots/mock/README.md

 Caption:
 Line graph depicting how a range of an environmental factors affect predator size

-5. PCA:
+5. PCA: For relating environmental, geographic, and biological variables to identify potentially important relationships

-Caption: Principal component analysis demonstrating the potential sources of differences between sites through relationships between biological and environmental variables.
+Caption: Principal component analysis demonstrating the potential sources of differences between sites through relationships between biological, geographic, and environmental variables.